Cheeden/tp/docs/DeveloperGuide.md

 * 3a.
 The student already exists (same name and contact).

     * 3a1.
-TutorTrack rejects the addition.
+TutorTrack rejects the addition and shows error message.

       Use case ends.

 * 3b.
 One or more mandatory fields are missing/invalid (i.e., name, subject level, daytime, address, at least one contact).

     * 3b1.
-TutorTrack rejects the entry.
+TutorTrack shows error message.
     * 3b2.
 User enters corrected details.

       Steps 3a1–3a2 are repeated until all data are valid.